Coherent-Partners/spark-python-sdk/README.md

 [Other APIs](./docs/sdk/misc.md) - for other functionality:

 - `Spark.health.check()` checks the health status of a Spark environment.
+- `Spark.config.get()` fetches the platform configuration for the current user.
 - `Spark.wasm.download(uri)` downloads a service's WebAssembly module.
 - `Spark.files.download(url)` downloads temporary files issued by the Spark platform.